Hummingbird Help Center

 3. Create or update a case/alert with the attachment token provided in step 1.

 All requests to the Hummingbird API should include an Authorization header with your access token.
-For additional details on authorization and detailed specification for the API, refer to our API documentation.
+For additional details on authorization and detailed specification for the API, refer to our .

 1. Create an attachment token POST /attachments